AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 ### Deleting a restaurant: delete

 1. Deleting a restaurant in the restaurant directory
    * Prerequisites: There must be at least one restaurant in the current restaurant directory.

    1. Test case: `delete 1`<br>
       Expected: The 1st restaurant is deleted from the restaurant directory.
-Details of the deleted restaurant is shown in the output box.
+Details of the deleted restaurant is shown in the output box.<br>

 2. Missing index
     * Prerequisites: None.

     1. Test case: `delete`<br>
        Expected: No restaurant is deleted.
-The output box will display an error message indicating an invalid command and the syntax for the delete command.
+The output box will display an error message indicating an invalid command and the syntax for the delete command.<br>

 3. Providing an invalid index
    * Prerequisites: There is less than 100 restaurants in the current directory.

    1. Test case: `delete 100`<br>